liferay/liferay-docs/devGuide/en/chapters/06-ext-plugins.markdown

 		<aui:input name="lastName" />
     </aui:fieldset>

-In our case, we don't need to add a new key to `Language-ext.properties`, because "basic" is already included in Liferay's language bundle.
+In our case, we don't need to add a new key to `Language-ext.properties`, because *basic* is already included in Liferay's language bundle.
 We are ready to redeploy.

 ### Redeployment

 So far, the process has been very similar to that of other plugin types.
-The differences start when redeploying an Ext plugin that has already been deployed.
-As mentioned earlier, when the plugin was first deployed *some of its files were copied within the Liferay installation.* After making any change to the plugin the recommended steps to redeploy are first to stop the application server, and then to execute the following ant targets:
+The differences appear when redeploying an Ext plugin that has already been deployed.
+As mentioned earlier, when the plugin was first deployed some of its files were *copied* within the Liferay installation.
+After making any change to the plugin, we recommend that you first stop the application server and then to execute the following ant targets:

     ant clean-app-server direct-deploy

 These ant targets first remove the work bundle (unzipping the one that was referred to through `build.{username}.properties`), and then deploy all the changes directly to the appropriate directories.
 The `direct-deploy` target is faster because the changes are applied directly, while the Liferay server does it on start up if you use the `deploy` target.
 For that reason it is usually preferred during development.

-You can deploy several Ext plugins to the same server, but you will have to redeploy each of them after executing the `clean-app-server` target.
+You can deploy several Ext plugins to the same server but you'll have to redeploy each of them after executing the `clean-app-server` target.

-Once you have finished the development of the plugin you can execute the following ant target to generate a `.war` file for distribution:
+Once you have finished the development of the plugin, you can execute the following ant target to generate a `.war` file for distribution:

     ant war